Family-Friendly NYC Itinerary: 1 Perfect Day in Manhattan with Kids

 Bryant Park: Playtime in Midtown

-After the show, kids will need to stretch their legs again.
-Bryant Park (3:15–4:15 pm) is just a short walk away.
+After the show, children will want to stretch their legs again.
+Bryant Park (3:15-4:15 pm) is about a 20 minute walk from the Broadway Comedy Club, with lots of interesting things to see along the way.

 • Le Carrousel: French-style rides for $4 each.

-• Lawn & Games: Open space plus ping-pong, chess, and seasonal activities.
+• Lawn & Games: Plenty of room, ping-pong, chess and seasonal activities.

-• New York Public Library: Snap photos with its famous lion statues, Patience and Fortitude.
+• New York Public Library: Take photographs, with its iconic lion statues, Patience and Fortitude.

-This pause gives kids freedom to play while parents relax with a coffee.
+This pause allows children freedom and time for themselves to play while parents sit down with a cup of coffee.

 Optional Late Afternoon Sightseeing

 • Times Square: Neon lights, giant billboards, and street performers.
-A short, 20–30 minute visit usually satisfies kids.
+Kids generally find a short 20–30 minute visit satisfactory.

-• Top of the Rock: Observation deck views at Rockefeller Center (tickets around $40 adult, $34 child).
+• Top of the Rock: Observation deck views at Rockefeller Center (tickets about $40 adult, $34 child).

-Or linger longer in Bryant Park if that feels easier.
+Or hang around in Bryant Park longer if that feels more comfortable.

 Dinner in Hell’s Kitchen or Ellen’s Stardust Diner

-Wrap up the day with a family-friendly dinner near Times Square:
+End the day with a family-friendly dinner around Times Square:

 • 5 Napkin Burger (Ninth Ave): Gourmet burgers, fries, and comfort food.

-• Patzeria Perfect Pizza (W 46th): Quick, affordable pizza slices.
+• Patzeria Perfect Pizza (W 46th): Affordable, quick-service pizza slices.

-• Ellen’s Stardust Diner (if not at lunch): A New York institution where singing waitstaff perform Broadway tunes while you eat.
-Kids love it, and adults will too.
+• Ellen’s Stardust Diner (if not at lunch): A New York institution where your Broadway eats are supported by singing waitstaff.
+Kids love it, and so will adults.

 Sample Family-Friendly NYC Timeline